Up to 50% off sofas & mattresses — limited‑time deals.

 Will an oversized sofa overwhelm my living room?

-It can if it blocks walkways or dominates sightlines.
-Tape the footprint and confirm comfortable circulation first.
+It can if it blocks traffic flow or dominates the sightlines.
+Tape the footprint first and walk the room the way you normally use it.

 Are oversized sofas good for short people?

-They can be, but deeper seats may require pillows or an ottoman so you can maintain back support and stable foot contact.
+They can be, but deeper seats often work better with support pillows or an ottoman so you can keep better back support and steadier foot contact.

 What measurements matter most online?

-Overall width, overall depth, inner seat depth, seat height, and arm width (arms can steal usable sitting space).
+Overall width, overall depth, inner seat depth, seat height, and arm width matter most.
+If you are ordering online, delivery-path measurements matter too.

 Do oversized sofas wear out faster?